nakada-memo/dynein/README.md

 $ dy import --table target_movie --format json --input-file movie.json
 ```

+If you need to avoid exceeding provisioned throughput, use `--consider-capacity` to throttle writes based on the table's write capacity when the target table is in Provisioned mode.

 #### Enable set type inference

 Dynein provides the type inference for set types (number set, string set) for backward compatibility.